xnaxe29/museli/README.md

-# museli
-program to analyse MUSE-IFU galaxy cubes for stellar absorption and gas emission fitting

        ___           ___           ___           ___           ___
       /\__\         /\__\         /\  \         /\  \         /\__\      ___
      /::|  |       /:/  /        /::\  \       /::\  \       /:/  /     /\  \